Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Global Expansion and Cross-Border Embedded Payments

-However, new networks and partnerships, particularly in Europe, Asia, and LATAM, are closing these gaps.
+However, new networks and partnerships, particularly in Europe, Asia, and LATAM, are closing these gaps, and it is always a good idea to plan for future expansion.

 Conclusion